Workplace Menopause Action Plans & Education

 This is where a different approach is needed.

-The Workplace Menopause Audit is a structured evidence-based review of how menopause is currently experienced by women in your organisation - and how policies and systems can better support women.
+The Workplace Menopause Action Plan is a structured evidence-based review of how menopause is currently experienced by women in your organisation - and how policies and systems can better support women.

-This approach goes beyond policy checklists and looks at how your organisation functions in practice.
+This approach goes beyond education and checklists and looks at how your organisation functions in practice.

 • Which policies are working